-The Board has two main responsibilities.
-It ensures the performance of Tidal through setting and monitoring strategic plans, overseeing finances, managing resources and guarding our vision, mission and values.
-It also ensures conformance with relevant legislation, local regulation and our own policies, procedures and governing document.
+The Board keeps Tidal on track by setting and monitoring strategic plans, overseeing finances, managing resources and making sure we’re keeping to our vision, mission and values.
 Board members are responsible for the sound running of the organisation, and are legally liable for its actions.

-The duties of a Board Member are to:
+The main duties of a Board Member are to:

 - Set and monitor our strategic plan.